AdobeDocs/workfront.en/help/quicksilver/resource-mgmt/workload-balancer/assign-work-in-workload-balancer-in-bulk.md

 To replace a user with another user:

-1. Start assigning work items in the Workload Balancer as described above and select `Replace`.
+1. Start assigning work items in the Workload Balancer as described above and select **Replace**.
-1. In the `Currently assigned user` field, click the drop-down arrow to choose from a list of users.
+1. In the **Currently assigned user** field, click the drop-down arrow to choose from a list of users.
 Only users currently assigned to incomplete work items within the specified projects are displayed.
 This is a required field.

    ![](assets/bulk-assignments-workload-balancer-replace-selected-350x345.png)

-1. In the `User to assign` field, click the drop-down arrow to choose from a list of suggested users or to type another user name.
+1. In the **User to assign** field, click the drop-down arrow to choose from a list of suggested users or to type another user name.
 Users listed in the list by default match the criteria for Smart Assignments.&nbsp;For more information, see [Smart assignments overview](../../manage-work/tasks/assign-tasks/smart-assignments.md).

    Workfront displays a note about the number of items where the currently assigned user will replace the second user and which roles they will replace.

    ![](assets/bulk-replace-user-confirmation-before-replacing-nwe-350x49.png)

-1. Click  `Replace`.
+1. Click&nbsp;**Replace**.

    The first user selected is replaced by the second user in all work items from the selected project.